 - President Kennedy was occasionally treated like this.
 There was a Superman story where he reveals his secret ID to the President, causing unfortunate implications (but not Unfortunate Implications) when he died at the time the issue came out and the story could be taken to mean his secret's safe with the President because he's dead.

 - Of course Kennedy was treated like a pop star too.

 - The Kennedy Superman example also has JFK holding up a picture of John Glenn as an example and Superman being impressed.
-Only in The Sixties...
+Only in The '60s...

-- Ronald and Nancy Reagan appeared in Ed The Happy Clown by Chester Brown, but they deliberately look nothing like their Real World counterparts.
+- Ronald and Nancy Reagan appeared in Ed the Happy Clown by Chester Brown, but they deliberately look nothing like their Real World counterparts.
 The prime minister of Canada shows up, too.
 Further subverted by the fact that the talking head of a "Dimension X" version of Reagan appears on Ed the Happy Clown's penis.